dictation-toolbox/natlink/documentation/documentation.rst

 Documentation
 ==============================================================================

-The documentation for DT Actions is written in `reStructuredText format`_.
+The documentation for Natlink is written in `reStructuredText format`_.
 ReStructuredText is similar to the Markdown format.
 If you are unfamiliar with the format, the `reStructuredText primer`_ might be a good starting point.